-We only source natural materials that are proven to be best in class for performance.
+We source natural materials that are proven to be best in class for performance.
 We’ve worked hard to ensure everything that goes into our shoe is delivered to our factory by road instead of air, and all but two materials come from within a 100km radius of our factory.

 The corn fibre we use to knit our shoe’s upper is a waste product of corn production.
 It is a material that is durable and strong, while also being water and odour resistant – perfect for a hardworking, high-performing running shoe.